MiaadTeam/lesan/README.md

 HTTP webserver running.
 Access it at: http://localhost:8585/
 ```

-you can now send an `HTTP POST` request for adding wareType which belongs to `ecommerce` service on the `http://localhost:8585/lesan` address with this `JSON` on the request body :
+You can now send an `HTTP POST` request for adding wareType which belongs to the `ecommerce` service on the `http://localhost:8585/lesan` endpoint with the following `JSON` in the request body:

 ```JSON
 {